ArenKDesai/Aren-s-Notes/operating systems 3.md

 We make a new list.
 Keep in this list the *addresses* and *lengths* of files.
 External fragmentation is better, but it relies on a static number of extents.

 ### Fixed-Size Data Blocks
-If the previous idea was similar to the naive heap approach to memory, this is akin to the pagee
+If the previous idea was similar to the naive heap approach to memory, this is akin to the page table approach.